-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Morgan Faas, the career services coordinator who works with the Photographic and Imaging Arts program.
-For your convenience, you can access information and services through our web site at www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact Morgan Faas, the career services coordinator who works with the Photographic and Imaging Arts program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Bausch & Lomb Center